Philadelphia College Of Osteopathic Medicine: $173.2M Revenue, $172.6M Expenses

 - 2023

 Annual revenue at Philadelphia College Of Osteopathic Medicine runs $173.2M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Philadelphia College Of Osteopathic Medicine directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Philadelphia College Of Osteopathic Medicine scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue has grown modestly.
 Philadelphia College Of Osteopathic Medicine is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $4.7M against $173.2M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 In the Education category, Philadelphia College Of Osteopathic Medicine sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Philadelphia College Of Osteopathic Medicine Compares

-Philadelphia College Of Osteopathic Medicine directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 82/100 is 8 points above the Education category average.
-The organization holds 10.4 months of operating reserves, indicating strong financial stability.
+Philadelphia College Of Osteopathic Medicine earns a NonprofitTruth efficiency grade of B (75/100).
+That is 11 points above the Education category average.
+Compensation for current officers and key employees represents 2.70% of total revenue.
+The organization holds 10.4 months of operating reserves, indicating strong financial cushion.

 Revenue History